 3 Explore Historic Corolla Park

 See on mapStroll through 39 acres of soundfront property with vast open green spaces, 100-year-old live oak trees and iconic cultural treasures at Historic Corolla Park.
 Step off the beach and walk through Whalehead’s threshold, admiring the 21,000-square-foot, 1920s-era art nouveau-style mansion and museum.
 For the explorers, visit Outer Banks Center for Wildlife Education to learn about coastal North Carolina’s wildlife, natural history and heritage.
-And scheduled to be completed in summer 2021, the Currituck Maritime Museum will provide visitors with a self-interpretive, family-friendly experience that examines the rich maritime heritage of Currituck County.
+And the most recent attraction in this park, the Currituck Maritime Museum, provides visitors with a self-interpretive, family-friendly experience that examines the rich maritime heritage of Currituck County and The Northern Outer Banks.

 4 Get Outside and Enjoy Nature